bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

     _subscription?.cancel();
     super.dispose();
   }

+  @override
+  void didUpdateBuildContextDependencies(BuildContext context) {}
 }
 ```

 There are three important concepts here.

 1. The dependencies are loaded/created/resolved in the constructor of the `driver`.
+(If the driver depends on an inherited widgets, then you can update these dependencies in the `didUpdateBuildContextDependencies` method)
 1. All the properties/methods which the driver wants to expose to the widgets needs to be annotated and given default values.
 1. Whenever important data has changed in the `driver` and you want the widget to update: call `notifyWidget()`

 **Let's start talking about the dependencies.**
 Any type of dependencies which your `driver` needs to be able to give your widget the correct data has to be loaded/created/resolved in the constructor of the `driver`.
+(And potentially updated in the `didUpdateBuildContextDependencies` and/or `didUpdateProvidedProperties` methods.)

-You get two option here for how to resolve these dependencies.
+You get three option here for how to resolve these dependencies.
 Either you can grab them out of the `BuildContext` (for example if you are using the `Provider` package).
 Or you can use some DI package like `get_it` and then just grab the dependencies from the DI container.
+Or you can pass in the dependencies to your driver using the `@driverProvidableProperty` annotation.

 **Now what about those annotations?**
 They are needed for the `testDrivers` to be generated correctly.
 So for all properties and methods which you expose to the widget, you will need to add these annotations.